oh-lang/oh/wishlist.md

 TODO: we probably can have `x(@New X: x): null` overloads where we don't need to always swap out the old value (e.g., `x(@New X: x): x`.
-TOOD: we should make it clear by requiring setters to return the old value only if `x(@New X: x): [@Old X]` is used.  or just use `;;x(X; x): null` as the swapper signature and `;;x(X. x): null` as the setter, and don't specify what `;;x(X; x): x` would mean.
+TODO: we should make it clear by requiring setters to return the old value only if `x(@New X: x): [@Old X]` is used.  or just use `;;x(X; x): null` as the swapper signature and `;;x(X. x): null` as the setter, and don't specify what `;;x(X; x): x` would mean.